 - Zoma – We also like the Zoma brand because they offer one mattress designed to suit back, side, and combination sleepers.
 Plus, it contains cooling technologies to promote more comfortable sleep.
 Most importantly, though, their top-rated bed costs less than $1,000.

 Amerisleep jumped into the online mattress market with impressive success.
-The Amerisleep website is a one-stop-shop for luxury bed in a box mattresses and accessories.
+The Amerisleep website is a one-stop-shop for luxury mattress in a boxes and accessories.
 You can get everything you need for a serene sleep experience while staying in the comfort of your own home.

 They offer mattresses ranging from soft to firm.
 Plus, they recently added three hybrid models to their lineup.
 Premium materials like Bio-Pur®, Bio-Core®, and HIVE® technology relieve pressure and cool the mattress.
 They also offer bases, bedding, pillows, and an adjustable bed package.

 Amerisleep brings its designs directly to customers with its sleek showrooms.
 A showroom is a perfect place for those who need to feel a mattress before committing.
 You can try all eight models: the AS1, AS2, AS3, AS4, and AS5, plus the AS2 Hybrid, AS3 Hybrid, and AS5 Hybrid.
-Once you’ve decided on one, the mattress can be delivered directly to your door.
+Once you’ve decided which one is the most comfortable mattress for you, the mattress can be delivered directly to your door.

 Amerisleep provides a 100-day sleep trial for all their mattresses.
 Their models are also covered by a prorated, 20-year warranty.
 It includes coverage for indentations over three-quarters of an inch.